Certificate Saga: NYSC loses bid to stop hearing of Gov Mbah's N20bn suit

 By Ikechukwu Nnochiri

-The Federal High Court sitting in Abuja, on Friday, struck out a preliminary objection the National Youth Service Corps, NYSC, filed to stop further hearing on a N20billion suit that Governor Peter Mbah of Enugu state instituted against it.
+ABUJA— The Federal High Court sitting in Abuja, on Friday, struck out a preliminary objection the National Youth Service Corps, NYSC, filed to stop further hearing on a N20 billion suit that Governor Peter Mbah of Enugu state instituted against it.

 The court, in a ruling that was delivered by Justice Inyang Ekwo, held that contrary to NYSC’s argument, it has the requisite jurisdiction to hear and determine the case.